 A moment's reflection is enough to understand why intellectually honest people should shun the loaded metaphor.

-The inaccuracy of the claim fully occurred to me as I played back a recent interview I conducted with Peter W. Singer of the Brookings Institution.
+That fully occurred to me as I played back a recent interview I conducted with Peter W. Singer of the Brookings Institution.
 (His book Wired for War is a fascinating read.)
 "You used to measure a surgeon by how still could he hold his hand," Singer told me.
 "How precise could he make the cut?
 Well, robotic systems, it isn't a matter of shaking at minute levels.
 It doesn't shake.
 You are amazed by a surgeon doing a cut that is millimeters in precision.
 With robotics it is in nanometers."
-He was explaining why unmanned systems make sense in a variety of fields, not commenting on the Obama Administration's rhetoric in its ongoing, multi-country drone war.
+He was explaining why unmanned systems make sense in a variety of fields, not commenting on the Obama Administration's drone-war rhetoric.

 So no, drone strikes aren't like surgery at all.